- Selected list of Microtext by Title

 How To Find Microtext

 Microtext is arranged in Library of Congress call number order.
 They are located in cabinets, and users retrieve materials themselves.

 The Library has one ScanPro 2000 microtext machine.
 It is available for viewing or scanning of microtext.
 Scanning is free.
 Scans can be attached to an email or saved to a user’s flash drive.
-The Library has two ScanPro 2000 microtext machines.